 You don't have to use beads when you crochet with wire, but beads do combine nicely with wire to make jewelry and other projects.

-I love the effect of stone bead chips when paired with wire crochet techniques.
-You can see examples of this in my rose pink beaded wire crochet bracelet (pictured at left), my red coral crochet bracelet, and my stone bead chip necklace with dichroic glass pendant.
+We love the effect of stone bead chips when paired with wire crochet techniques.
+You can see examples of this in the rose-pink beaded wire crochet bracelet (pictured at left) and the stone bead chip necklace with a dichroic glass pendant.

-I also love the look of freshwater pearls with wire crochet.
-You can see an example of how they look together in my freshwater pearl necklace.
+Freshwater pearls also look great with wire crochet.
+You can see an example of how they look together in this freshwater pearl necklace.

-One thing I find interesting is that, with both of these types of beads, the bead shapes are not uniform; they're all different.
-With that in mind, it seems to me that you could try experimenting with bead mixes where the bead sizes and shapes are different, and that might also give you fantastic results.
+With both of these types of beads, the bead shapes are not uniform; they're all different.
+With that in mind, you could try experimenting with bead mixes where the bead sizes and shapes are different, and that might also give you fantastic results.

 Which Beads NOT to Use for Wire Crochet

-I can tell you with certainty which kind not to use: that is, any kind of bead that has a coating on the outside that could come off -- like these metallic seed beads by Darice.
-These are not good for wire crochet, for all the reasons I explain in my product review of the beads.Continue to 5 of 11 below.
+Don't use any kind of bead that has a coating on the outside that could come off--like these metallic seed beads by Darice.
+These are not good for wire crochet, for all the reasons explained in the product review of the beads.Continue to 5 of 10 below.

 Wire Crochet Napkin Rings